microsoft/terraform-provider-fabric/docs/guides/getting_started.md

 ## Troubleshooting

 > Note: For Terraform-specific support, see the Latest Terraform topics on the [HashiCorp Discuss website](https://discuss.hashicorp.com/).
-For issues specific to the Microsoft Fabric Terraform Provider, see Issues in the [cse-labs/terraform-provider-fabric](https://github.com/cse-labs/terraform-provider-fabric) GitHub repository.
+For issues specific to the Microsoft Fabric Terraform Provider, see Issues in the [microsoft/terraform-provider-fabric](https://github.com/microsoft/terraform-provider-fabric) GitHub repository.

 ### Enable logging

-The Microsoft Fabric Terraform provider outputs logs that you can enable by setting the `TF_LOG` environment variable to `DEBUG` or any other log level that Terraform supports.
+The Microsoft Fabric Terraform Provider outputs logs that you can enable by setting the `TF_LOG` environment variable to `DEBUG` or any other log level that Terraform supports.

 By default, logs are sent to `stderr`.
 To send logs to a file, set the `TF_LOG_PATH` environment variable to the target file path.